l1legend/Network-Encryption-Scanner/README.md

 1. Navigate to the directory Network-Server-Scanner, followed by the subsequent path: Project > bin > debug.
 Within this location, you'll find the executable NetworkScanner.exe.
 2. Initiate the program by double-clicking on NetworkScanner.exe.
 3. As an alternative, launch a terminal or command prompt.
 Navigate to the directory where the program resides and execute the command: NetworkScanner.
-4. Provide the requisite IP address.
+4. Provide the requisite IP address (127.0.0.1).
 A successful connection will be established if the server and file configurations are accurate.
 5. Enter the filename.
 Assuming the file is situated in the directory where the test server was configured, the file contents will be rendered.
 6. Should you wish, there's an option to encrypt the file.
 Make a selection between 'yes' or 'no'.
 7. If 'yes' is chosen, input a password comprising a minimum of 8 characters.